icasdri/tuhi/doc.md

 ### Unpackaged Data

-The *unpackaged data* of a `Note Content` refers to thhe `packaged_data` after being run through the appropriate *packaging method*.
+The *unpackaged data* of a `Note Content` refers to the `packaged_data` after being run through the appropriate *packaging method*.
 It is **stringified JSON** that houses the actual data (user-visible content) of the note (or more precisely the `Note Content` -- the note at a specific point in time).
 This data includes the *type* of the note (i.e. is it a plain ol' note, a todo list, a kanban board, etc.) and, of course, the actual type-specific content that represent what the user sees.

 To interact with *unpackaged data*, clients must first run `packaged_data` through the corresponding *packaging method*, then parse the resulting string to obtain the JSON structure.